-- DevInfo109, a database system managed on behalf of the UN system by the UN Children's Fund (UNICEF) for monitoring human development with the specific purpose of monitoring the MDGs.
+- DevInfo109, a database system managed on behalf of the UN System by the UN Children's Fund (UNICEF) for monitoring human development with the specific purpose of monitoring the MDGs.
 The DevInfo software, an enhancement of an earlier UNICEF database system called ChildInfo, is a desktop and web-enabled tool for organizing, storing and presenting data in a uniform way to facilitate data sharing at the country level across government departments, UN agencies and development partners.
-Select countries, e.g. Bangladesh and Cambodia, have adapted DevInfo into their country dissemination platforms calling it respectively BDInfo and CamInfo. - The UNSD has also built platforms such as CountryData110, dedicated to disseminating data from national sources, making use of SDMX technology. - FAO has also assisted countries in the development of CountryStat111, a web-based and crossplatform system that integrates national food and agricultural statistical information to ensure harmonization of national data and metadata collections for analysis and policymaking.
-FAO developed CountryStat to also assist countries in providing faster data inputs to its FAO Corporate Statistical Database (FAOSTAT).112
+Select countries, e.g. Cambodia and Bangladesh, have adapted DevInfo into their country dissemination platforms calling it respectively CamInfo and BDInfo. - The UNSD has also built platforms such as CountryData110, dedicated to disseminating data from national sources, making use of SDMX technology. - FAO has also assisted countries in the development of CountryStat111, a web-based and crossplatform system that integrates national food and agricultural statistical information to ensure harmonization of national data and metadata collections for analysis and policy making.
+The FAO developed CountryStat to also assist countries in providing faster data inputs to its FAO Corporate Statistical Database (FAOSTAT).112

-174. Some countries have also implemented other national information portals, such as for monitoring the Millennium Development Goals (MDGs), supported by agencies within the UN, such as UNDP.
-Whether the proliferation of information portals for various domains, subdomains, and cross-cutting themes, such as the MDGs and governance-related themes (Open Data Initiative), has provided maximum impact to stakeholder needs given the propensity for duplication of information requires examination.
+175. Some countries have also implemented other national information portals, such as for monitoring the Millennium Development Goals (MDGs), supported by agencies within the UN, such as UNDP.
+Whether the proliferation of information portals for various domains, sub-domains, and cross-cutting themes such as the MDGs and governance related themes (Open Data Initiative), has provided maximum impact to stakeholder needs given the propensity for duplication of information requires examination.